robertlude/electron-typescript-react-boilerplate/readme.md

 If you would like to add to or customize these import paths, make sure to update both `webpack.config.js` and `tsconfig.json`.
 However, don't delete the existing ones as this repo's base code may break.
 If you want to fix the imports yourself after that, go right ahead!
 It isn't complicated.
-This boilerplate aims to be a prescriptionless as possible, while being as ready to go out of the box as possible.
+This boilerplate aims to be as prescriptionless as possible, while being as ready to go out of the box as possible.
 Do whatever you want!